-Welcome to day three of Wake Up to Perspective, our seven-day practice that explores cultivating perspective as a way to live gratefully through this deeply uncertain time.
-This practice emerges from Kristi Nelson’s forthcoming book Wake Up Grateful: The Transformative Practice of Taking Nothing for Granted.
+Welcome to day three of Wake Up to Perspective, our seven-day practice that explores cultivating perspective as a way to live gratefully through uncertain times.
+This practice emerges from Kristi Nelson’s book Wake Up Grateful: The Transformative Practice of Taking Nothing for Granted.

 “My sorrow and longing connect me to everyone, everywhere — and them to me.”